Jegan-SK/Module4-py/Exception Handling: Avoiding Index Errors.md

 ## Result

-Thus the python program to handle IndexError when trying to aaccess a element beyond the available range of a list, is written and executed successfully.
+Thus the python program to handle IndexError when trying to access a element beyond the available range of a list, is written and executed successfully.